 If our owned vessels suffer damage, they may need to be repaired at a drydocking facility.
 The costs of drydock repairs are unpredictable and can be substantial.
 We may have to pay drydocking costs that insurance does not cover.
 The loss of earnings while these vessels are being repaired and repositioned, as well as the actual cost of these repairs, could decrease our revenues and earnings substantially, particularly if a number of vessels are damaged or drydocked at the same time.
-Under the terms of our management agreement with the Manager, only the costs of routine drydocking repairs are included in the daily management fee of \$4,650 per owned Ultra-Handymax vessel, \$4,550 per owned Panamax vessel and \$5,650 per owned Capesize vessel, which are fixed until December 31, 2013.
-From January 1, 2014 to December 31, 2017, we expect that we will reimburse the Manager for all of the actual operating costs and expenses it incurs in connection with the management of our fleet.
+Under the terms of the management agreement with the Manager, the costs of drydocking repairs are not included in the daily management fee, but will be reimbursed at cost upon occurrence.